 Needless to say, you should do your best to come up with something more complex for your WP-admin login to ensure the security of your WordPress website.

 Keeping your WordPress site updated is another crucial aspect of hardening its security.
 This includes not only the core WordPress software but also any plugins and themes (free and premium).

 Updates like these are done for a reason, and they often contain security improvements and bug fixes.

 Despite the updates to the WordPress software and plugins, millions of businesses still use outdated versions and believe they’re on the right path.
 Rather than update, they use excuses such as “the site will break,” “core modifications will be gone,” “plugin X won’t work,” or “we just don’t need the new features.”

 WordPress core software updates are critical, but you also need to think about using well-built WordPress themes and plugins.
 If you are searching for a functional and secure WordPress theme, you can consider using themes from Good Looking Themes.

 Good looking themes offer maximum flexibility and are easy to customize without having to write a single line of code.
-These themes are risk free and have standard secure process pertaining to WordPress theme development.
+These themes are risk-free and have a standard security process pertaining to WordPress theme development.